 Today’s recipe for eclair pie is a classic from my childhood.
-It was one of the very first recipes I added to my little recipe box as a girl.
+It was one of the very first recipes I added to my little recipe box as a young girl.
 Of course, part of the reason it was one of the first was because it was one of my favorites to eat.
-I am a HUGE eclair fan.
+I am a HUGE éclair fan.
 Love, love, love them.
 It is the perfect combination- crisp yet chewy pastry, rich vanilla cream, and rich and sweet chocolate glaze – DIVINE.
 This is a simple way to get all of those flavors without making the pate a choux pastry.
 And since I made it when I was young, your kids can make this one too.

 Once I got married and had a family of my own, I introduced my hubby and each of my children to this lovely dessert.
 Needless to say, they all now have a similar passion for this eclair pie.
-My oldest son (who is turning into a foodie) is the biggest fan, followed by my husband.
+My oldest son (who has turned into a foodie) is the biggest fan, followed by my husband.
 This is often what my family requests for birthdays instead of cake.

 - 2 (3.5 ounce) packages instant french vanilla pudding mix

 - 1 (8 ounce) container Cool Whip, thawed

 - 1 (16 ounce) package graham crackers

 - 4 Tbsp. butter, softened